-In the presence of magnetic field, we find the quark condensate for the up quark enhances as the strength of magnetic field increases, as we expected.
-The up quark chiral condensate decreases with increasing the value of baryon density.
-This indicates that the SBCS is not fully restored in the presence of magnetic field.
-Analogous to the up quark result, the quark condensate for the down quark also increases as the strength of magnetic field increases and it suppresses as the value of baryon density increases.
-However the enhancement of the quark condensates for the up quark is higher compared with the down quark.
-We also find the dynamical mass for the up and down quarks increases as the temperature increases and they decrease as the baryon density increases.
+At presence of a magnetic field, we find the normalized quark condensates for the up quark enhances as the strength of a magnetic field increases, as expected.
+The normalized up--quark chiral condensates increase with increasing the baryon density.
+This indicates that the SBCS is not fully restored at presence of a magnetic field.
+Analogous to the up quark results, the normalized quark condensates for the down quark also increase as the strength of a magnetic field increases and it enhances as the baryon density increases.
+However, the enhancement of the normalized quark condensates for the up quark are higher compared with that for the down quark.
+We also find the normalized dynamical masses for the up and down quarks increase as the the strength magnetic field increases and they increase as the baryon density increases.

-We find that the pion-quark coupling constant increases as temperature increases and it decreases as the baryon density increases as in the upper panel of Fig.~\ref{fig4}.
-This means that the interaction strength of pion and quark is more significant at higher temperature.
-We also find that the kaon-quark coupling constant increases with increasing the temperature.
-With increasing the baryon density the kaon-quark coupling constant decreases.
-In connection with the in-medium pion-quark coupling constant through the Goldberger-Treiman relation, we find that the value of $ g_{\pi NN}^{*}/g_{\pi NN}^{} \approx $ 0.62 at the saturation density and $T = 0$.
+We find that the normalized pion--quark coupling constants increase as temperature and baryon density increase, as in the upper panel of Fig.~\ref{fig4}.
+It means that the interaction strength of the pion and quark is more significant at higher temperature.
+In addition, we find that the normalized kaon--quark coupling constants increase with increasing the temperature.
+With increasing the baryon density, the normalized kaon--quark coupling constants increase.
+In connection with the in--medium pion--quark coupling constant through the Goldberger--Treiman relation, we find that the value of $ g_{\pi NN}^{*}/g_{\pi NN}^{} \approx $ 0.62 at the saturation density and $T = 0$.

-Result for the wave function renormalizations for the pion and kaon, we find the wave function renormalizations for the pion and kaon increase as temperature and the wave function renormalizations for the pion and kaon decrease as the baryon density increases as we expected.
+Result for the normalized wave function renormalizations for the pion and kaon, we find the wave function renormalizations for the pion and kaon increase as temperature increase.
+The normalized wave function renormalizations for the pion and kaon also increase as the baryon density increases, as expected.

-Result for the pion and kaon masses, we find the pion mass monotonically increases as temperature increases and it almost does not change as the baryon density increases as we expected, whereas the kaon mass increases as the baryon density increases and it increases with increasing the temperature.
-We also find the pion and kaon weak-decay constant decrease as temperature and baryon density increase.
+Result for the pion and kaon masses, we find that the pion masses monotonically increase as temperature increases.
+It almost does not change as the baryon density increases, as expected.
+The kaon masses increase as both baryon density and temperature increase.
+We also find the normalized pion and kaon weak--decay constants decrease as both temperature and baryon density increase.